frikkfossdal/Vespidae/developLog/README.md

 # 2804_2022 - infill

 Some notes on making an infill generator:
-	- something happens everytime the number of intersections changes.
+	- something happens every time the number of intersections changes.
 	- think more about the discussion in [this thread](https://stackoverflow.com/questions/15668149/polygon-infill-algorithm).
 	- [Evil mad scientist](https://wiki.evilmadscientist.com/Creating_filled_regions) has really good notes about hatching.
 	- [this](https://github.com/Tannz0rz/Mandoline) looks promising.